15 Feature Request Software Tools for Managing Product Feedback

 Pricing

-Frill offers low-cost plans that fit business of any size.
+Frill offers low-cost plans that fit businesses of any size, making it accessible to manage your feature request process.
 You can choose our Startup plan for $25 per month and get access to our Ideas, Roadmap, and Announcement features with up to 50 tracked ideas at a time.
 Or, choose our Business plan for $49 per month and get unlimited ideas.

 2. Savio